SaltyNugget44/Concurrent-Programming-Assignment-1/README.md

 - No external dependencies

 ## Key Concepts
+- **Sequential**: instructions are executed in a strict, step-by-step order
+- **Concurrency**: the ability of a program to manage multiple tasks at the same time
 - **Race Conditions**: occurs when multiple threads read-modify-write shared state without synchronization, causing lost updates
 - **Synchronization**: using 'synchronized' blocks to ensure thread-safe access to shared resources
-- **Thread Pooling**: using 'ExecutorService' for managed concurrent execution

 ## Authors
-- TAN LI KANG
+TAN LI KANG
-- DARRYL CHAN WEI QIAN
+DARRYL CHAN WEI QIAN
-- CHARISSA SANTOS CRUZ
+CHARISSA SANTOS CRUZ
-- TIFFANY SIM LING LIN
+TIFFANY SIM LING LIN